All Episodes

 And we're done.

-Yeah, but that are are not listening anymore.
+Yeah, but are not listening anymore.

-And I think that they're they really had to kind of step back and go, what's happening here?
+And I think that they really had to kind of step back and go, what's happening here?

 I thought we were the good guys.

-No, whatever.
+Or whatever.

 Another phone says.